Context-Aware Semantic Segmentation via Stage-Wise Attention: Experiments

 \paragraph{Stage-wise fusion.} We compare cross-attention applied only at the first stage, only at the last stage, and at all four encoder stages.
 Using cross-attention exclusively at the last stage (Stage-4 only) already provides a strong improvement over the single-stream baseline (71.32 vs.\ 70.11~mIoU), confirming that injecting LR context at a high semantic level is beneficial.
 Relying on the first stage alone is less effective (69.89~mIoU), suggesting that early low-level interaction is not sufficient by itself.
 Our full CASWiT-Base model, which performs stage-wise fusion at all levels, achieves the best overall result (71.40~mIoU), indicating that combining early and late cross-scale interactions yields the most balanced trade-off between fine detail and global coherence.

-\paragraph{Auxiliary LR supervision.} We vary the auxiliary loss weight $\alpha$ from 0 to 0.5.
+\paragraph{Auxiliary LR supervision.} We vary the auxiliary loss weight $\alpha$ from 0 to 0.5 in Table~\ref{tab:ablation}, and additionally observe that performance remains robust for moderate values around $\alpha=0.5$.
+In particular, values in the range $\alpha \in [0.3, 0.7]$ yield comparable validation performance (70.7--71.3 mIoU), whereas more extreme settings reduce performance (below 68.6 mIoU for $\alpha=0.1$ and $\alpha=0.9$).
 Comparing the all-stage variants, adding LR supervision ($\alpha{=}0.5$) improves mIoU from 70.30 to 71.40 and also leads to smoother validation curves (not shown), suggesting that lightweight LR guidance regularizes the shared representation and facilitates optimization.

 \paragraph{Gating mechanism.} We evaluate the optional learned gate $g_s$ used to scale the cross-attention residuals.
 With all-stage fusion and $\alpha{=}0$, enabling gating yields 70.15~mIoU, slightly below the ungated counterpart (70.30~mIoU).
-We did not observe consistent benefits in terms of stability or final accuracy, and we therefore keep gating disabled in our main configuration (leading a $\gamma_s = 1$).
+We did not observe consistent benefits in terms of stability or final accuracy, and therefore keep gating disabled in the main configuration (equivalent to $\gamma_s = 1$).

 \paragraph{Model size.} We additionally evaluate a lighter variant, CASWiT-Tiny, which uses the same cross-attention design but a reduced-capacity backbone.
-Despite its substantially smaller parameter budget, CASWiT-Tiny reaches 70.91~mIoU, only 0.49~mIoU below CASWiT-Base.
-This confirms that CASWiT scales gracefully and that the proposed fusion strategy remains effective even in compact configurations.
+CASWiT-Tiny reaches 70.91~mIoU, only 0.49~mIoU below CASWiT-Base despite its smaller parameter budget.
+This indicates that the proposed fusion strategy can still provide benefits in a more compact setting.

 \paragraph{Self-supervised pretraining.} Finally, we compare models trained from scratch to those initialized with our SimMIM-style pretraining on SWISSIMAGE.
-On the FLAIR-HUB validation set, pretraining increases performance from 71.40 to 71.55~mIoU (+0.15), and we observe larger gains on the test set (see Sec.~\ref{sec:experiments}).
-Qualitatively, the pretrained model produces sharper boundaries and more coherent large structures, indicating that masked reconstruction on large-scale orthoimagery exposes the network to structural cues that are beneficial for UHR semantic segmentation.
+On the FLAIR-HUB validation set, pretraining increases performance from 71.40 to 71.55~mIoU (+0.15), and we observe larger gains on the test set (see \S~\ref{sec:experiments}).
+Qualitatively, the pretrained model produces sharper boundaries and more coherent large structures, indicating that masked reconstruction on large-scale orthoimagery exposes the network to structural cues beneficial for UHR semantic segmentation.
+The centered LR masking is designed so that the model cannot rely on trivial cross-scale copying from the LR region spatially aligned with the HR crop, and must instead exploit the surrounding LR context, which better matches the downstream role of cross-attention.